MinecraftForge/Documentation/docs/tileentities/tileentity.md

 !!! important

     Synchronizing excessive/useless data for TileEntities can lead to network congestion.
 You should optimize your network usage by sending only the information the client needs when the client needs it.
-For instance, it is more often that not unnecessary to send the inventory of a tile entity in the update tag, as this can be synchronized via its GUI.
+For instance, it is more often than not unnecessary to send the inventory of a tile entity in the update tag, as this can be synchronized via its GUI.

 ### Synchronizing on block update